startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

 THESE ARE HARMAN'S PERSONAL SET OF PARADIGMS/ INTERVIEW NOTES:

+-31) When bottom up DP isnt working, you are usually missing a case in your recurrence!

+-30) To create bottom up -> think of recursive solution.
+The parameters it needs!
+     Start bottom up with these parameter dimensions.
+Now we have to build forward from base case.
+So figure out base case and direction.

+     Then create recurrence/thinking of the grid
+     Then code.
+     Then space optimize?
+     Does greater space optimization mean more performance or same performance because its still the same amount of cache hits either way?

+-29) 3 POINTER PERFORMANCE OPTIMIZATION FOR O(N^2)

+     3SUM LEETCODE QUESTION/TRIANGLE NUMBERS LEETCODE
+    -> You can use 3 pointers, with middle pointer iterating through array, and other 2 pointers moving left and right to find different numbers to GET AN O(N^2) SOLUTION INSTEAD OF AN O(N^3) SOLUTION.

--28) REMOVE BIDIRECTIONAL BFS PYTHON SOLUTION FOR Open the Lock in important questions.
+-28) REVIEW BIDIRECTIONAL BFS PYTHON SOLUTION FOR Open the Lock in important questions.

 -27) 2 Pointers to delimit sequence ranges, and enforce loop invariants:
      Use pointers to delimit correct and incorrect regions in sequences, and swap elements/process